The Geopolitics of Black Bones that Matter. Vital Topics Forum on “Geopolitical Lives”. American Anthropologist | ACCESS

 Governmentality, Modernity, and the Historical Politics of Oyo-Hegemony in Yoruba Transnational Revivalism.
 Anthropologica: The Journal of the Canadian Anthropology Society.
 Volume 44-42: 271-293.
 PDF

-The Responsibility to Protect and the Geopolitics of African Transitional Justice.
-The Cambridge History of Rights.
+The Responsibility to Protect and the Geopolitics of African Transitional Justice IN The Cambridge History of Rights.
 Volume V – Twentieth and Twenty-First Centuries.
 Editors: Samuel Moyn and Meredith Terretta

 Transitional Justice through the Institutionalization of Emotional Affects IN The Oxford Handbook of Transitional Justice.
 Editors: Jens Meierhenrich, Alexander Laban Hinton, and Lawrence Douglas.
 London: Oxford University Press